***Introducing Neolithic (Stone) Circle Mathematics

 Measuring circles

-It will be shown that given a unit of measurement based on a bone of the male forearm, the ulna, the designs of Stenness, Brodgar and Maes Howe, can be translated into specific mathematical ratios that fit into a natural number calculus relating the geometric interaction of circles and squares.
-The square and its relation to the circle may have been a revolutionary new insight in those days.
+It will be shown that given a unit of measurement based on a bone of the male forearm, the ulna, the designs of Stenness, Brodgar and Maes Howe, can be translated into specific mathematical number ratios that fit into a natural number calculus relating the geometric interaction of circles and squares.

 Both the Stones of Stenness and the Ring(s) of Brodgar deal with the problem of the ‘irrationality’ of square root 2, the fact that the diagonal of the square did not relate to its side in a simple whole number ratio.
-This ‘practical’ problem Stone Age man seems to have solved brilliantly in practice by creating two material units of length which had the ratio √2 : 1, besides finding the big numbers where the approximation is virtually correct (198:140=1.41428…), similar to what the Egyptians did at about the same time in their well established units of the Royal Cubit and the Remen.
-This ‘invention’ of two units made it possible to express all their measures in natural numbers.
+This ‘practical’ problem Stone Age man seems to have solved brilliantly in practice by creating two material units of length which had the ratio √2 : 1 (=1,4142135…), besides also finding the really big numbers where the approximation is virtually correct (198:140=1.41428…).
+This is similar to what the Egyptians did at about the same time in their well established units of the Royal Cubit RC and the Royal Remen RR.
+This ‘invention’ of two incompatible units made it possible to express all their measures in natural numbers, and in our analysis it does the same.

 I don’t mean to say they had a concept of square root, but in practice they could make a right angle with ulna bones and connect them with a fibula bone to make a triangle (see extensive use of this in design Maeshowe), as they could make a right angle with fibula bones and connect them with 2 ulna bones, and create the standard length of 1 Megalithic Ell = 0.5236m.
 (Maybe they never had the concept of the double ulna as Ell, but that does not really matter, it is more convenient as length, Thom’s megalithic yard was also the double of an original length he had found in his statistics)